What are parasomnias?

 Sleep terrors/night terrors

-People with sleep paralysis are not able to move the body or limbs when falling asleep or waking up.
-Brief episodes of partial or complete skeletal muscle paralysis can occur during sleep paralysis.
 Sometimes sleep paralysis runs in families, but the cause of sleep paralysis is not known.
 Sleep deprivation and irregular sleep-wake schedules can also cause sleep paralysis.
-It is also seen in narcolepsy, a disorder characterized by severe excessive daytime sleepiness.
-This disorder is not harmful, but people experiencing sleep paralysis often are very fearful because they do not know what is happening.
-An episode of sleep paralysis often is terminated by sound or touch.
-Within minutes, the person with sleep paralysis is able to move again.
+It is also seen in narcolepsy, a disorder marked by severe excessive daytime sleepiness.
+An episode of sleep paralysis can often be ended by sound or touch.

 REM sleep behavior disorder (RBD)

-You should talk to your doctor if you or your family member experiences any abnormal sleep-related behaviors especially those associated with injuries or sleep disruption.
+You should talk to your doctor if you or a family member have any abnormal sleep-related behaviors, especially those associated with injuries or sleep disruption.